Samourai-Wallet/samourai-wallet-android/Getting started.md

 **Note: Samourai will not save the private key on the device.
 You should discard the used private key after sweeping as it is no longer advisable to use again.**

+# Sending bitcoin

+## Sending a transaction

+There comes a point when you need to make an outgoing transaction from your Samourai Wallet.
+This is called a send.
+Samourai can get pretty fancy with different types of sends but we'll keep it simple here.

+### Quick Scan

+If you have a QR code of the recipients bitcoin address the quickest way to send is to tap the Scanner icon in the toolbar on the main balance screen.
+This will activate the camera.
+Focus the camera on the QR code until it successfully scans.

+This method is very useful when sending to online merchants as they often encode the exact BTC amount directly into the QR code making the process even easier.

+If there is no BTC amount auto-filled after scanning, simply enter the amount you wish to send manually.

+### Manual Send

+To get to the Send Screen without activating the Quick Scan camera simply tap the blue '+' button on the bottom right of the main balance and transactions screen.
+Then press the red 'Send' button.
+This will open the Send Screen.

+On the send screen you can manually activate the Quick Scan camera by pressing the Scanner code icon in the toolbar.
+You can also manually paste any bitcoin address into  the 'To' field.

+### Confirm the send

+Provided you have enough bitcoin to cover the send amount a green 'SEND' button will appear across the bottom of your screen.
+Tap it to continue.
+You will be asked to confirm the send one last time.
+Press OK to broadcast the send to the bitcoin network and wait for at least one confirmation.

+## Configuring your wallet for lowest transaction fees

+By default, Samourai Wallet errs on the side of increasing the blockchain privacy and plausible deniability of transactions.
+This focus has a side effect of increasing in the size of transactions created, thus increasing the overall cost of the miner fee when sending.
+The wallet can be fully configured for creating low fee transactions by following the steps shown below.

+### Step 1 - Open settings

+Tap the **three vertical dots** on the top right of the toolbar and then tap **Settings**.
+This will launch the wallet settings screen, where all configuration will take place.

+### Step 2 - Disable like-typed outputs

+From the main Settings screen tap the **Transactions** option.
+Disable the **Receive change to like-typed outputs** option by removing the checkmark from the checkbox.
+Like-typed outputs is a Samourai feature that improves your privacy on the blockchain.

+### Step 3 - Disable STONEWALL

+From the **Transactions** settings screen Disable the **STONEWALL Spend**  option by removing the checkmark from the checkbox.
+Disabling STONEWALL will result in much smaller transactions, at the loss of blockchain privacy.

+### Step 4 - Enable RBF

+From the **Transactions** settings screen Enable the **Spend using RBF** option by adding a checkmark to the checkbox.
+Enabling RBF will allow you to later top-up low transaction fees.

+The wallet is now properly configured for creating low fee transactions at the sacrifice of some privacy and plausible deniability gains.

+# Premium transaction features

+## Using PayNym payment code connection (BIP47)

+Think of a PayNym as a permanent and reusable code that you can share with anyone.
+It looks similar to a bitcoin address but it is longer and starts with **'PM8T'**

+Anybody who connects to your PayNym can generate private bitcoin addresses on demand for sending bitcoin to your wallet.

+### Create your first connection to Samourai Dev Wallet

+There are certain premium features and functionality that are only available to users who have an active connection to the Samourai Dev Wallet.
+We highly recommend users initiate a connection to Samourai Dev Wallet.

+#### Prerequisites:

+* In order to create a connection you will need a small amount of bitcoin in your wallet (check out our guide to your first deposit) to cover the connection fee

+### Step 1 - Open PayNyms

+From the main screen of the wallet press the blue '+' button located on the bottom right of the screen.
+Tap the purple **PayNyms** button.

+These are your payment code connections.
+Right now the list is empty, but soon it will contain your first connection to the Samourai Dev Wallet.

+### Step 2 - Create your first connection to Samourai Dev Wallet

+Tap the purple '+' button located on the bottom right of the PayNym screen.
+Tap the **Recommended** button

+You will see a list appear with some recommended payment codes.
+Select **Samourai Dev Wallet** from the list

+### Step 3 - Accept the connection fee

+Before the connection is made you will be asked to review the connection fee.
+Press **Confirm** to accept the fee and broadcast the connection to the bitcoin network.

+If you do not have enough bitcoin in your wallet, simply deposit more bitcoin then return to the PayNyms screen.
+You will see the Samourai Dev Wallet PayNym added to your list.
+Tap on it to resume the connection process.

+### Step 4 - Wait for confirmation

+You must wait for 1 confirmation on the bitcoin block chain before the connection is considered established.
+Once established you can test out the new connection by tapping on Samourai Dev Wallet in the PayNyms list and sending a small donation to help fund further development ;)

+## Using Ricochet Send

+A Ricochet Send is a Samourai exclusive transaction type.
+Ricochet defends against bitcoin blacklists by adding additional decoy transactions between the initial send and eventual recipient.
+You should consider using Ricochet when sending to Bitcoin Exchanges, and companies that are known to close accounts for flimsy reasons.

+### Step 1 - Start with a normal send

+Ricochet is really simple.
+First initiate a send like you normally would.
+Either by tapping the square Scanner icon in the wallet toolbar and scanning a QR code, or by tapping the blue '+' button located on the bottom right of the balance and transaction screen and then tapping **Send** button.

+### Step 2 - Enable Ricochet

+On the Send Screen you will see a **'Ricochet'** label with a toggle in the off position.
+Tap the toggle to turn it on.

+**Note: You should highly consider first connecting to the Samourai Dev Wallet PayNym.
+It is much better for your privacy if you make the connection before performing a Ricochet.**

+### Step 3 - Press Send

+It's that simple.
+Once you confirm the Ricochet fees your Ricochet transaction will be sent to your destination but first it will hop between 4 additional bitcoin addresses.
+This type of transaction may take 1-2 minutes to complete.